PocketByte/LocoLaser/resource-properties/README.md

 Plurals are not supported in Properties resource implementation.
 All quantities except OTHER will be ignored.

 ### Example
-Here is the example of LocoLaser config where as a platform used Properties file.
+Here is the example of LocoLaser config where Properties file used as a platform.
 ```json
 {
     "platform" : {